jostmey/ConnectFour/README.md

 To compile the code, set the working directory to this folder and run the following command.

-`javac bin/GameEngine.java bin/InterfaceEngine.java -d bin/`
+`javac GameEngine.java InterfaceEngine.java -d bin/`

 ## Run